epw/consensus/consensus.md

 Humans need connection, people they care about, or that care about them.
 My **Connection Anchor** is: (pick one) Iris, who will be my legacy; My family; Devin, my childhood chaplin

-Humans need memories, ties to the past and dreams of the future.
-My **Memories Anchor** is: (pick one) My well-polished Harley; My tattered, empty diary; My collection of smoothed stones
+Humans need emotion, memories that tie to the past and dreams of the future.
+My **Emotional Anchor** is: (pick one) My well-polished Harley; My tattered, empty diary; My collection of smoothed stones

 ### Starting Gear